Part III: Gallbladder Disease

 Normally, I wouldn’t mind such a simple deviation from the plan, but the fact that he completely ignored everything I had said and just made his own plan, I was a little upset.
 Additionally, getting an ultrasound required getting an appointment somewhere in the city, taking the bus, getting copies of the exam, bringing them back the next day and hoping the doctor would read them and find the problem.

 The last straw had been reached and broken.
-After consulting several students and family members and doctors, it was decided I would fly to Miami to see a real doctor and be treated in a real hospital.
-I booked the tickets, got my walking papers from the university saying I would be missing a few days and left the next morning.
+After consulting several students and family members and doctors, it was decided I would fly to

 The CT went well and the contrast worked miracles on my slow-moving intestines, increasing their secretion and moving fluid very quickly from one end to the other.
 This adequately prepared me for the new experience in the morning.
 The endoscopy was pleasant; I don’t remember a thing.